 \section{Introduction}

-Simulation of time-evolution of quantum many-body systems, called Hamiltonian simulation, is one of the most promising tasks of quantum computers with the essential quantum speedup.
-Owing to its broad application to physics and chemistry, various quantum algorithms such as Trotterization \cite{Lloyd1996-ko}, variational quantum algorithms \cite{Li-PRX2017-variational,Yuan2019-quantum-variational}, and quantum singular value transformation \cite{Low2017-qsp,Low2019-qubitization,Gilyen2019-qsvt} have been vigorously developed.
-Trotterization has been one of the central approaches for a long time, which constructs an approximate time-evolution operator under a Hamiltonian $H=\sum_\gamma H_\gamma$ by the product of those under simple Hamiltonians $\{ H_\gamma \}_\gamma$ based on the product formulas (PFs)\cite{Lloyd1996-ko}.
-It has guaranteed accuracy and also provides a simple construction of quantum circuits by local quantum gates without using any ancilla qubits, making it being a promising approach both for near-term and long-term quantum computers.
+Simulating time evolution of quantum many-body systems, called Hamiltonian simulation, is one of the most promising tasks of quantum computers with the essential quantum speedup.
+Owing to its broad application to physics and chemistry, various quantum algorithms such as Trotterization \cite{Lloyd1996-ko} and quantum singular value transformation (QSVT) \cite{Low2017-qsp,Low2019-qubitization,Gilyen2019-qsvt} have been vigorously developed.
+Trotterization has been one of the central approaches for a long time, which constructs an approximate time-evolution operator under a Hamiltonian $H=\sum_\gamma H_\gamma$ by the product of those under simple Hamiltonians $\{ H_\gamma \}$ based on the product formulas (PFs)\cite{Lloyd1996-ko}.
+It guarantees accuracy and also provides a simple construction of quantum circuits by local quantum gates without using any ancilla qubits, making it being a promising approach both for near-term and long-term quantum computers.